Studying at the Faculty through ERASMUS

 Curriculum at the School of Pharmacy

-Under the Erasmus program, pharmacy studies are open to international students starting in the second year.
-To best prepare for your studies, learn about the structure of pharmacy studies in France and the details of each year’s coursework on the Doctor of Pharmacy Degree page.
-Erasmus students may select several course units (TU) for the available years of study, which they must list in theirapplication form.
+As part of the Erasmus program, pharmacy studies are open to international students starting in the second year.
+To best prepare for your studies, learn about the structure of the pharmacy program in France and the details of each year’s coursework on the Doctor of Pharmacy degree page.
+Erasmus students can choose several course units (TU) for the available years of study, which they must list in theirapplication form.

 International students can also complete part of their studies at the School of Pharmacy by enrolling in the Bachelor’s program in Health Engineering or one of the Master’s programs offered.